fleetingbytes/shell-scripts/notes-on-mktemp.md

 ```

 I don't know about other platforms but on FreeBSD 14 I don't get any process number in the file name.
-This is no problem because of the "and/or" conjunction.
+This is of course no problem because of the "and/or" conjunction
-But the "unique letter combination" in not exactly a letter combination.
+but the "unique letter combination" is not exactly a letter combination.
 It should say "a combination of alphanumeric characters (alnum in re_format(7))".

 ```